teegre/smpcp/README.md

-  smpcp version                                    show program version and exit. smpcp vol [-n] [+|-]<vol>                        set volume. smpcp xfade [duration]                           set crossfade duration. smpcp goodbye [name]                             say goodbye to someone or to the whole world. smpcp hello [name]                               either greets someone or the whole world. smpcp sleeptimer [0|off|1-120] [-t]              pause playback after time out. smpcp stopafter [-n] [on|off]                    stop playback after current song.
+  smpcp version                                    show program version and exit. smpcp vol [-n] [+|-]<vol>                        set volume. smpcp xfade [duration]                           set crossfade duration.
 ```

-## Daemon

-To enable auto-playlists and playback statistics, **smpcpd** - the **smpcp** daemon - must be running.
-A systemd unit is provided for this purpose.

-To enable the daemon:

-`systemctl user enable smpcpd`

-To start the daemon:

-`systemctl user start smpcpd`.